An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: The MT-eQTL Model

-We adopt an empirical Bayes approach for performing inference from the model (\ref{mixture}).
-Specifically, the parameters $\theta = (\bmu_0, \Delta, \Sigma, \bp)$ of the hierarchical model are estimated from the observed z-statistics $\{ \bz_{\lambda} :\lambda \in \Lambda \}$ by approximately maximizing a pseudo-likelihood derived from (\ref{mixture}); see the Supplement, Section \ref{sec:alg} for more details.
-Beginning with the work of \cite{newton2001differential} and \cite{efron2001empirical}, empirical Bayes approaches have been applied to hierarchical models in a number of genetic applications, most notably the study of differential expression and co-expression in gene expression microarrays, cf.\ \cite{kendziorski2003parametric}, \cite{newton2004detecting}, \cite{smyth2004linear} and \cite{efron2008microarrays}, and \cite{dawson2012empirical}.

-The mixture model (\ref{mixture}) is readily interpretable.
+The mixture model is readily interpretable.
 Each component of the model corresponds to a unique configuration $\bgam$, or equivalently, a unique pattern of tissue specificity.
-The model component corresponding to $\bgam = {\bf 0}$ represents the case in which there are no eQTLs in any tissue, and has associated (null) distribution ${\cal N}_K( {\bf 0}, \Delta)$.
-The model component corresponding to $\bgam = {\bf 1}$ represents the case in which there are eQTLs in every tissue, and has associated distribution ${\cal N}_K( \bmu_0, \Delta + \Sigma)$.
-Other values of $\bgam$ represent intermediate cases in which there are eQTLs in some tissues (those with $\gamma_k = 1$) and not in others (those with $\gamma_k = 0$).
+The model component corresponding to $\bgam = {\bf 0}$ represents the case in which there are no eQTL in any tissue, and has associated (null) distribution ${\cal N}_K( {\bf 0}, \Delta)$.
+The model component corresponding to $\bgam = {\bf 1}$ represents the case in which there are eQTL in every tissue, and has associated distribution ${\cal N}_K( \bmu_0, \Delta + \Sigma)$.
+Other values of $\bgam$ represent intermediate cases in which there are eQTL in some tissues (those with $\gamma_k = 1$) and not in others (those with $\gamma_k = 0$).

+{ We adopt an empirical Bayes approach, estimating the model parameters $\theta = (\bmu_0, \Delta, \Sigma, \bp)$ from the observed z-statistics $\{ \bz_{\lambda} :\lambda \in \Lambda \}$ by maximizing the likelihood derived from (\ref{mixture}).
+Beginning with the work of \citet{newton2001differential} and \citet{efron2001empirical}, empirical Bayes approaches have been applied to hierarchical models in a number of genetic applications, most notably the study of differential expression and co-expression in gene expression microarrays \citep{newton2004detecting,smyth2004linear,efron2008microarrays,dawson2012empirical}. }